sugmudy/FGAA-FPN/README.md

 ## 1. Overview

-FGAA-FPN is a custom neck for rotated object detection that extends FPN with:
+FGAA-FPN is a custom neck for oriented object detection that extends FPN with:

 - FGFM: Foreground-Guided Feature Modulation.
 - AAMHA: Angle-Aware Multi-Head Attention.